mcreng/SmartCarSWTutorial18/2_intermediate_assignment.md

  */
 ```

 This is the syntax of C++ documentations.
-Inside the documentations, there are brief information for you on how the functions would work, what their inputs are and what their outputs are.
+Inside the documentations, there are informations that you may find useful.
 The `@brief` tag tells you about the brief information of the functions, the `@param` tag tells you the parameters the functions take and the `@return` tag tells you the return value of the functions.
 Note that the documentations are located **before** the prototypes, Read them yourselves in the code.

 This program contains a user input/output interface and the input interface has already provided in `main.cpp`.
 However, you still need to parse the arguments yourself.
 There are only three commands supported, namely